 Whole Frozen Turkey w/ Giblets: $4.49/lb.*

 - We cannot guarantee any specific weight.
 Please do not ask.
-We do our very best to accomodate the weight range requested.
+We do our very best to accommodate the weight range requested.

 Whole Easter Turkey Deposit